-- Investments in training should be made since skills needed for jobs are changing due to the pandemic. - Science plays an important role in identifying ways to recover and innovations in all sectors are also required to adapt to new circumstances.

-Scientific work for identifying new SDGs synergies and dependencies fostered by the pandemic in specific contexts, is important in order to address in clusters multiple challenges.
-By addressing or financing for the SDGs in cluster, based on their most positive synergies in the given contexts, it can be achieved more with less resources
+- Investments in training should be made since skills needed for jobs are changing due to the pandemic. - Science plays an important role in identifying ways to recover and innovations in all sectors are also required to adapt to new circumstances. - Scientific work is important for identifying new synergies and interdependencies between the SDGs, fostered by the pandemic in specific contexts, in order to address multiple challenges in clusters.
+By addressing or financing SDGs in clusters based on their most positive synergies in the given contexts, more can be achieved with fewer resources.